Fermi-arc metals

 In this work we show that WSMs with a periodic spatial modulation of the Weyl node positions are in a novel semimetallic state, which we propose to call a ``Fermi-arc metal'', since its low-energy spectrum can be interpreted as being entirely built from Fermi arcs, as we explain below.
 The Fermi-arc metals constitute a realization of the chiral anomaly, but with essential differences compared to the WSMs: The Weyl nodes are replaced by two cylindrical Fermi surfaces, defined in the reduced Brillouin zone corresponding to the spatial modulation of the Weyl node position.
 The Fermi surfaces have a well-defined chirality and they give rise to characteristic anomalous response properties.

-\emph{Heterostructure model}---Essential insight into the Fermi-arc metal can be obtained from a simple construction consisting of a stack of WSMs, illustrated in Fig.\ \ref{figi}(a).
-(A generic formulation will be given in the subsequent sections.)
+\emph{Heterostructure model}---Before giving a generic formulation in the subsequent sections, we will first provide basic insight into the Fermi-arc metal from a specific construction consisting of a stack of WSMs, illustrated in Fig.\ \ref{figi}(a).
 To keep the discussion simple, each layer is taken to consist of a minimal WSM with a single pair of Weyl nodes at momenta $\pm \bm{K}$, so that for momenta $\vk$ in the vicinity of the Weyl nodes, the low-energy Hamiltonian is

 (Here $\pm$ denotes the chirality and $\vs$ is the vector of Pauli matrices.)
 We use the coordinate $z$ for the stacking direction and take the width of each layer to be $dz$.
 We assume that the component $\pm \bm{K}_{\perp}$ of the node positions perpendicular to the stacking ($z$) direction is nonzero and that the node positions are rotated by an angle $d\theta$ between adjacent layers, such that they form a double helix with radius $K_{\perp}$ and the period length (pitch) $2\pi/Q = 2\pi dz/d\theta$, see Fig.\ \ref{figi}(a).
 We will further assume that $Q \ll K_{\perp}$, {\em i.e.}, the pitch is much larger than the inverse momentum-space separation of the Weyl nodes.